-Another thing that could be viewed as a disadvantage by some people is the limit on how much you can borrow.
-The IRS limits the amount of money that can be borrowed through a 401(k) loan to the lesser of 50 percent of your account balance or $50,000.
+Another disadvantage for some people is the limit on how much you can borrow.
+The IRS limits the amount of money that can be borrowed through a 401(k) loan to the lesser of 50% of your account balance, or $50,000.

 One last disadvantage of a 401(k) loan is that it can make it more difficult to qualify for a mortgage.
 Taking out a 401(k) loan pushes your debt-to-income ratio higher, which is not ideal when you're trying to qualify for a mortgage.